IIIF/cookbook-recipes/recipe/0046-rendering/index.md

 ## Restrictions

-This property is not for use for presenting multiple IIIF views of the same resource, such as an infrared and natural light view of a painting.
-For that use case, you should use [].
+This property is not for use for presenting multiple IIIF versions of the same view, such as an infrared and natural light view of a painting.
+For that use case, you should use [Choice (simplest)][0033] or [Choice — multispectral flavoured example, with image services][0034].

 ## Example